 One of the classics (and for good reason too), this book gets you thinking in the right direction when it comes to designing software that is reusable, maintainable, flexible and scalable.

 This book gives you a great insight into the Bob Martin’s professional life as a software engineer and is a fun book to read.
 Full of handy tips for a career in software development.

 Software Engineering Radio

 This podcast gives great insight into software engineering.
-Some topics that I have enjoyed include salary negotiation, becoming a tech lead and working effectively with unit tests.
+Some topics that I have enjoyed include legacy code, becoming a tech lead and working effectively with unit tests.
 Episodes come out approximately once a month so it easy to keep up with this one!

 I started learning Vim before I really knew how to program (mid 2015).
 I saw the advantage of using it straight away and used it whilst writing the code for my Master’s Thesis.